edwios/fire-detection-cnn-tflite/README.md

+# This is an attempt to use Firenet on Edge TPU (Google Coral)

+Everything here are work in progress and may not be entirely the same as the orginal repo.

+Should you arrived here looking for the original works of Dunnings and Breckon, please visit the official repo of [FireNet](https://github.com/tobybreckon/fire-detection-cnn/)

+## Original README past this line

 # Experimentally Defined Convolutional Neural Network Architecture Variants for Non-temporal Real-time Fire Detection

 Tested using Python 3.4.6, [TensorFlow 1.13.0](https://www.tensorflow.org/install/), [tflearn 0.3](http://tflearn.org/) and [OpenCV 3.3.1 / 4.0.x](http://www.opencv.org)